blindnet-io/blindnet.dev/docs/guides/managing_users_access.md

     $groupId = 'your_user_group_id';
     $userToken = $blindnet->createTempUserToken($groupId);
     ```

+Temporary tokens expire 30 minutes after they have been created.

 ## Assigning a user to a group
 Each of your users can belong to one user group or no group at all.